 Learn What You Need

 I wrote an article on how to play 40K faster.
 There are some good concepts in there that will help you out as you learn the game.
-Some of it has already been said in this article but some of it hasn’t.
+Some of it has already been said in this article, but some of it hasn’t.
 If you learn those things early on then it will really help you out.
-I also have a quiz series on 40K 7th edition that you can take to test yourself as you go.